 Thank you, Patch readers, for nominating a local charity in our community for Patch's "" contest.
 We're pleased to announce that was nominated to represent Mehlville and Oakville.

 Here's how the contest works.
 If you run a business, park, church or store in Mehlville or Oakville, hop on Patch now and claim your business listing in our directory.

 If we have the most claimed listings between March 7 and April 8, Feed My People will win an advertising campaign on Patch worth up to $3,500, to spread the word about the good works they do in the community.

-Want to know how you can claim your listing?
+Want to know ?
 Claiming your listing is free.
 Here's how to do it:

 - Visit your Mehlville-Oakville Patch (easy, right?).
 If you're already a user, make sure you log in first.

 - Click on the "Places" tab at the top of the page.

 - Search for your business/organization and click on it.

 - Scroll halfway down the page to where it says, "Do you own or manage this location?
 Claim it!"
 Click on "Claim It."

 - Login and complete the four-question form providing all necessary information to expedite your claim.